 By Jason Chen SYRACUSE, N.Y.
 (NCC News) — Residents in Syracuse East Side and the town of DeWitt said they are seeing more white-tailed deer in the neighborhoods recently.

-“It’s such an urbanized area,” Jacob Dillon, a graduate student at State University of New York College of Environmental Science and Forestry and the lead researcher of said.
+“It’s such an urbanized area,” Jacob Dillon, a graduate student at State University of New York College of Environmental Science and Forestry said.
 “When you have a competition for space, humans and any type of wildlife are going to have issues that pop up.”

-He saids that includes more car accidents and negative environmental impacts.
-And sometimes, the deers would damage yards and gardens.
+He said that includes more car accidents and negative environmental impacts.
+And sometimes, the deer would damage yards and gardens.

-“Sometimes people spend tens of thousands of dollars on their landscaping in their front yard and the deer come through and mow that down.”
+“Sometimes people spend tens of thousands of dollars on their landscaping in their front yard and the deer come through and mow that down,” Dillon said.

 Local residents, however, said the issue has been around for years.
 They said they are not only seeing more damage to their front yards but also seeing this sign more often on the streets.

 “Doing nothing right now is not an option,” State Assemblymember Pamela Hunter said.
 “There is not anyone that I’ve talked to in the community who doesn’t said something needs to be done.”